hiqdev/hipanel-core/docs/Development.md

 // Codeception, PHPunit.
 Structure of tests

-## Running tests locally

-1. Install JDK

-2. Install Selenium Web Driver by executing `download.sh` which is located in your hipanel dir in `tests/software/`

-3. Execute `run.sh` (in same folder) to run on background

-4. To run tests locally use `codecept` which is located in your hipanel dir in `vendor/bin/`

-More info about how to run tests with codecept [Here](https://codeception.com/docs/02-GettingStarted#Running-Tests)

-### Running tests inside Docker

-// How to?

 ## Contributing

->Before contributing make sure you have last update of your repositories.
+> Before contributing make sure you have last update of your repositories.
 >
->(use `composer update` on whole project or `git pull` in specific module)
+> (use `composer update` on whole project or `git pull` in specific module)

 To contribute follow this steps: